seeu-inspace/easyg/README.md

 EasyG started out as a script that I use to automate some information gathering tasks for PenTesting and Bug Hunting.
 Now it is more than that.

-Here I gather all the resources about PenTesting and Bug Bounty Hunting that I find interesting: notes, payloads that I found useful and many links to blogs and articles that I want to read (because having a lot of bookmarks bothered me) and more.
+Here I gather all the resources about PenTesting and Bug Bounty Hunting that I find interesting: notes, payloads that I found useful and many links to blogs and articles.

 **Index**
 - [Blog / Writeups / News](#blog--writeups--news)